userdocs/qbittorrent-nox-static/docs/patching.md

 Then the patch file will be automatically matched to the tag used by the script and loaded.

-> [!tip] Using custom qbittorren and libtorrent tags
+> [!tip|iconVisibility:hidden|labelVisibility:hidden] Using custom qbittorren and libtorrent tags

 You can change the defaults by using the `qt` and `lt` switches to specify a tag.
 So for example if you used this command: